kunzhan/Feature_linking_model/readme.txt

   publisher = {MIT Press}
 }

-If you have any problems on FLM, Feel free to contact with me.
+If you have any questions on FLM, Feel free to contact with me.
 (Email: kzhan#lzu.edu.cn)

 http://www.escience.cn/people/kzhan